Skip to main content

 CPSY 213 Syllabus

-This course focuses on research and clinical technique related to evidence-based practice in psychotherapy.
+This course focuses on research and clinical techniques related to evidence-based practice in psychotherapy.
 It includes instruction on methodology, analysis, and synthesis of research on the efficacy and outcomes of psychotherapy interventions, as well as training in evidence-based counseling techniques from a variety of theoretical perspectives, including cognitive, behavioral, person-centered, and psychodynamic.
 Students gain an understanding of how research can inform what techniques to practice in the therapy encounter and how those techniques should be implemented with a variety of disorders and psychosocial issues.
-NOTE: Students who have taken this course should not enroll in CPSY 224.
-Prerequisites: None.
-(3 units)

-A comprehensive review of fundamental concepts in personality theories and their applications to counseling and psychopathology, with special focus on explicating the relationship between theory and practice.
-Key elements, concepts, and techniques associated with major theories of counseling are examined; identifying the strengths and limitations of each of the major theories, as well as commonalities and divergences among them.
-The course will help students formulate an initial personal theory of counseling from which to build as they evolve through the program.
-Exploration of Psychoanalytic, Humanistic, Cognitive, Behavioral, Systems and multi-cultural theory and technique are among the course foci.
-Prerequisite: None (3 units)
+This class provides a comprehensive review of fundamental concepts in personality theories and their applications to counseling and psychopathology, with special focus on explicating the relationship between theory and practice.
+The course integrates diverse psychological models—psychodynamic, humanistic, cognitive, behavioral, systems, and multicultural—to address the complex interplay between individual development and social context.
+Students will begin to formulate an initial personal theory of counseling from which to build as they evolve through the program.

 This lab is an experiential application of the theories and principles learned in 219.
 Must be taken prior to or concurrently with 219; Prerequisites: 200 and 218; 220 strongly recommended.
 (0 units)